RESEARCH STARTER

 The foundation provides funds to help organizations dealing with emergencies such as the 2004 Indian Ocean tsunami and the 2005 earthquake in Kashmir.
 This funding enables medical professionals to deal with the health problems that accompany such disasters.

 Some conservative critics fear that the money the foundation awards will fall into the hands of unscrupulous politicians.
 The wisdom of donating money to help solve problems in the developing world, where graft is rampant and distribution is questionable, has been viewed with skepticism in some quarters.
-Critics suggest that helping the developing world build stronger infrastructure and develop work opportunities for the unemployed might help more than would giving them money.
+Critics suggest that helping the developing world build stronger infrastructure and develop work opportunities for the unemployed might help more than giving them money.

 Regardless, the foundation has continued to provide organizations and causes, particularly in the area of health, with funds believed necessary to reach important goals and affect change.
 In 2015, the foundation donated over $168 million to support the PATH Malaria Vaccine Initiative and GlaxoSmithKline Biologicals in their mission to develop the first vaccine for malaria.
 Additionally, press releases have announced the foundation's continued donations of funds to organizations responsible for collecting the data necessary to determine global health status and needs.
 In January 2017, the foundation awarded the University of Washington's Institute for Health Metrics and Evaluation $279 million over the next decade to allow staff to collect further crucial health evidence.
 After an outbreak of a new coronavirus leading to the disease COVID-19 that was initially identified in China in late 2019 continued to spread rapidly to the majority of countries throughout the world into 2020, leading WHO to declare it a public health emergency of international concern in late January, the foundation announced in February 2020 that it was committing as much as $100 million to detection, isolation, and treatment efforts; improving protections for populations at risk in Africa and South Asia; and the development of vaccines and diagnostics.
 In the 2010s, Bill Gates was noted as prophetically saying the world was not ready for the type of pandemic it experienced with the COVID-19 outbreak of 2020.
-In 2023, the Gates Foundation remained committed to public global health outcomes and continued to work with scientists, governments, and populations around the world to eliminate the correlation between poverty and healthcare.
+The Gates Foundation has remained committed to public global health outcomes and continued to work with scientists, governments, and populations around the world to eliminate the correlation between poverty and healthcare.

 Bibliography